-We strive to secure transparency in officers' remuneration through deliberations in the Nomination and Remuneration Advisory Committee consisting of one internal director and three external directors (two of whom are independent external directors).
+We strive to ensure transparency with regard to officer remuneration through Nomination and Remuneration Advisory Committee deliberations.
+The Committee consists of one internal director and three external directors (two of whom are independent external directors).
 As an advisory body to the board of directors, the Nomination and Remuneration Advisory Committee decides on proposed individual remuneration amounts for directors who are not members of the Auditors Committee; deliberates on policies for decision-making on remuneration-related matters, such as the establishment of and revisions to officers' remuneration systems, remuneration levels, and evaluation systems; and decides on related proposals.